judaicalink/judaicalink-generators/entity-pages/readme.md

 **`label_selector.ipynb`**

-The notebook takes as input the entity page inverted index and returns, where available, for each entity page, a preferred label and a set of alternative labels along with their language tag.
+The script returns, where available, for each entity page, a preferred label and a set of alternative labels along with their language tag.
 Example:

 ```
 <http://data.judaicalink.org/data/ep/1000008> skos:altLabel "Jehoszua",